 - Secularism, Theology and Islam: The Danish Social Imaginary and the Cartoon Crisis of 2005-2006 (London: Bloomsbury Press, 2014).
 Paperback September, 2015.

 Articles and Book Chapters

 - “From Danish Cartoons to Norway’s Anders Breivik: Secularism and Perceptions of Muslims in Scandinavian Social Imaginaries.”
-Journal of Religion and Society, Creighton University.
-Forthcoming.
+Journal of Religion and Society (Volume 20, 2018, Supplement 17).
+Creighton University.
 Online article.

 - “Loving the Ones We See: Kierkegaard’s Neighbor-Love and the Politics of Pluralism.”
 In Kierkegaard and Political Theology, edited by Roberto Sirvent and Silas Morgan (Eugene, Oregon: Pickwick/Wipf and Stock, forthcoming).
 Book Chapter.

 - “Echoes of the Danish Cartoon Crisis Ten Years Later: Identity, Injury and Intelligibility from Copenhagen to Paris and Texas.”
 Islam and Muslim-Christian Relations.
 (Vol. 12, No. 1., January 26, 2016).
 Article.

 - “Feminism and the Pro-Life/Pro-Choice Debate.”
 Feminism and Religion: How Faiths View Women and Their Rights.
 (Santa Barbara, Calif.: ABC-CLIO, 2016).
 Book Chapter.